Faster Solutions to the Interdiction Defense Problem using Suboptimal Solutions

-The decarbonization of energy systems at energy-intensive sites is an essential component of global climate mitigation, yet such transitions involve substantial capital requirements, ongoing technological progress, and the operational complexities of renewable integration.
-This study presents a dynamic strategic planning framework that applies multi-stage stochastic programming to guide clean electricity transitions at the campus level. … Read more
+The decarbonization of energy systems is an essential component of global climate mitigation, yet such transitions involve substantial capital requirements, ongoing technological progress, and the operational complexities of renewable integration.
+This study presents a dynamic strategic planning framework that applies multi-stage stochastic programming to guide clean electricity transitions for distributed energy systems.
+The model jointly … Read more

 Alternating Methods for Large-Scale AC Optimal Power Flow with Unit Commitment